 For instance, in Ohio, a non-competition clause with a business was considered unreasonable after judicial review when it was noted that a provider’s sub-specialty was uncommon and that it would be harsh if the restrictive covenant were enforced as the hospital where he was precluded from practicing was only one of the few institutions in the area where he could practice his specialty.

 Many ask, are non-compete agreements enforceable by a business?
-As long as a non-compete is written well, and serves the interests of the employer but not broader than necessary, the agreement is enforceable.
+The contract is enforceable as long as a non-compete is written well and serves the employer’s interests, not broader than necessary.
 Many myths have come about regarding non-compete agreements, and it is much better to be safe and sure about any agreement you are signing as an employee.

 It’s worth consulting with the American Medical Association for further guidelines.

 Some non-compete agreements are very restrictive.
-This can mean either the state will limit the enforceability of the agreement, or if fully enforced, the employee may find it almost impossible to get work in the field after leaving that job.
+It can mean either the state will limit the enforceability of the agreement, or if fully enforced, the employee may find it almost impossible to get work in the field after leaving that job.
 Non-compete agreements can stop a person from working in the same industry that he just left.
-This can mean that after years of education and learning skills, he or she can’t find a similar job with comparable pay in a specific geographic area.
-This is where considering physician alternative careers may become necessary.
+It can mean they can’t find a similar job with comparable pay in a specific geographic area after years of education and learning skills.
+It is where considering physician alternative careers may become necessary.

-Without properly written and phrased non-competes, professionals won’t be able to freely find work, or be able to change employers when they need to.
+Without properly written and phrased non-competes, professionals won’t be able to find work or change employers when needed freely.
 A non-compete agreement has real-life consequences.

 Whenever a non-compete is signed, there has to be something of value given to the employee in exchange for signing the agreement.
 An exchange of value for a newly hired employee is typical that he is being hired for the job.
 For employees who have already been hired, some other consideration of value must be made, or the non-compete can’t be enforced.
-The courts also won’t enforce an agreement when it restricts the competition for too long a period.
-Usually a 6- month period is considered normal.
-This could vary from business to business.
-The courts may not enforce non-compete agreements if it restricts someone from working in a large territory.
-Often the towns, counties, or cities are listed, but if too wide an area, it would be unfair and therefore not enforceable.
+The courts also won’t enforce an agreement when it restricts the competition for too long.
+Usually, six months is considered normal.
+It could vary from business to business.
+The courts may not enforce non-compete agreements if they restrict someone from working in a large territory.
+The towns, counties, or cities are often listed, but if too wide an area, it would be unfair and therefore not enforceable.

 Physician Employment Agreement Review

 Contracts are a pervasive and obligatory part of nearly all company and legal transactions.
 Well-drafted contracts help to enumerate the responsibilities of the involved parties, divide liabilities, protect legal rights, and ensure future relationship statuses.
 These touchstones are even more crucial when applying their roles to the case of a provider employed by a hospital, medical group, or other health care provider.
-While contract drafting and negotiation can be a long and arduous process, legal representation is a must in order to ensure that your rights are protected.
+While contract drafting and negotiation can be long and arduous, legal representation is a must to protect your rights.

-The present-day conclusion is simple: A provider should not enter into any contract without having the agreement reviewed by legal counsel.
+The present-day conclusion is simple: A provider should only enter into a contract with the agreement reviewed by legal counsel.